Gustmeyer House: Scheele and Friedlænger

+Adler family

 The property was acquired in 1873 by the businessman and politician David B. Adler who resided at No. 14 until 1878.

 One of Adler's daughters, Ellen (1860–1930), married the physician and physiology professor Christian Bohr (1855–1911) in 1881.
 Their two sons, the Nobel Prize-winning physicist Niels Bohr and the mathematician Harald Bohr, were both born in the building.

 20th century

 The house was owned by King George I of Greece from 1903 until his assassination in 1913.
 He was a son of Christian IX of Denmark and Louise of Hesse-Kassel.

 The building later served as headquarters for Kjøbenhavns Brandforsikring.

 Architecture

 The Neoclassical building is one of Copenhagen's first examples of a bourgeois residence with free-standing columns.

 The property also includes two lateral wings which connect the main wing to a rear wing facing Admiralgade which served as warehouse for Gustmeyer's business.
 There is also a one-storey building in the central courtyard which dates from the same time as the rest of the complex.